guissalustiano/sqlar/README.md

 PREPARE delete_user AS DELETE FROM users WHERE id = $1;
 ```

-When done, run the cli to generate the rust code
+When done, run the CLI to generate the rust code
 ```bash
   $ sqlc .
 ```